branding-research-post-launchongoing

 B2B Branding Strategy has two philosophies.

-Some argue that corporate or product branding and positioning contribute most to increased sales and share of market.
+Some argue that corporate or product branding and positioning contribute most to increased sales and share of the market.
 Others believe that innovation and product improvements are the key to success.

 While periodic tracking of such factors can shed light on this debate, many companies do not employ this technique at all.